vcl-seoultech/360Depth/README.md

 ./image [the number of cameras] [max depth] [rigid] [save folder path] [0th images folder] [1st images folder] ...
 ```

 If set 'rigid' as 1, it means rotation matrix is identity, and translation vector is [0, 0, -1].
-The max depth needs to be divided as a baseline between 0th and 1th cameras.
+The max depth needs to be divided as a baseline between 0th and 1th cameras. (e.g. When the baseline is 0.5m and the furthest distance is 10m, then, the max depth should be 20m.)

 ## Results
 | Data Set  | *classroom* |            | *smallroom* |            |